Buxcoin (BUX) Price Hits $0.0015

-Buxcoin (BUX) traded up 36.7% against the US dollar during the 1 day period ending at 12:00 PM Eastern on September 12th.
-Over the last week, Buxcoin has traded down 17.2% against the US dollar.
-One Buxcoin coin can currently be purchased for approximately $0.0015 or 0.00000007 BTC on cryptocurrency exchanges.
-Buxcoin has a market cap of $246,116.52 and approximately $13,056.00 worth of Buxcoin was traded on exchanges in the last 24 hours.
+Buxcoin (BUX) traded up 36.7% against the US dollar during the 1 day period ending at 0:00 AM E.T. on September 16th.
+Buxcoin has a total market capitalization of $246,116.52 and approximately $13,056.00 worth of Buxcoin was traded on exchanges in the last day.
+In the last week, Buxcoin has traded down 17.2% against the US dollar.
+One Buxcoin coin can now be bought for approximately $0.0015 or 0.00000007 BTC on popular cryptocurrency exchanges.

 - CaluraCoin (CLC) traded flat against the dollar and now trades at $0.0002 or 0.00000001 BTC.